Paddle Plant (Kalanchoe thyrsiflora) Indoor Care, Common Problems and Solutions

 Kalanchoe Plants are a great addition to any plant collection, you may get them online from Etsy (Link to Etsy).

-Paddle Plant (Kalanchoe thyrsiflora) prospers in bright light to full sunlight, average warmth of 16-260C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with monthly feeding in the growing season.
+To care for Paddle Plant indoors, provide bright light to full sunlight, average warmth of 16-260C, moderate humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing season.

-Flapjack Plant does not require frequent repotting as it is a slow grower; only when it becomes pot-bound.
+Kalanchoe thyrsiflora care does not require frequent repotting as it is a slow grower.
 Pruning is necessary to keep it tidy.
 Keep reading for more on these growing conditions and how to obtain them.

 Paddle Plant, Kalanchoe thyrsiflora